TheresaLui/SelfHelpContent_v2/articles/microsoft.insights/insights-appservice.md

 ## **Recommended Steps**

-### **If the Application Insights option is grayed out**
+### **If the Application Insights option is dimmed**

 1. The specified language/tech stack may not be supported.
 Here is what you need to know:

-    * Currently you can enable codeless integration with Application Insights for .Net, .NetCore, Java (private preview) and Node.js (public preview on Linux and private preview on Windows)
+    * Currently you can enable codeless integration with Application Insights for .NET, .NetCore, Java (private preview) and Node.js (public preview on Linux and private preview on Windows)
     * For Java applications, enable [Application Insights Java 3.0 agent](https://docs.microsoft.com/azure/azure-monitor/app/java-in-process-agent) prior to deploying your app in App Service
     * For Python, you need to add SDK to your code